 Most cash buyers purchase houses with the intention of doing repairs, renovating, and reselling them.
 They purchase the house as is, without cleanings, showings, or renovations.
 The entire transaction can close quickly with no hassles.
 In a cash transaction, the owner can seek out multiple comparison offers and negotiate terms.
 In fact, as the owner, you work directly with the buyer on all aspects of the transaction such as escrow, title, and closing.

 - Pay zero fees to sell your home

 - Complete the closing in just 10 days if you need to move quickly

-- Ask for a cash advance before closing (Sundae offers up to $10,000)
+- Ask for a cash advance before closing (Sundae offers up to $10,000 for eligible sellers)